lemocla/neon-hangman/documentation/testing/user_stories_testing.md

     - #### **T11 Acceptance criteria**
         - When I win a game, I can see a button to leave the game and,
         - When I hover over the "leave" button, its appearance darkens slightly and,
-        - When I click on the the "leave" button and,
+        - When I click on the the "leave" button,
             -  I am brought back to the home display and,
             -  I can see a button "continue" and,
             -  My scores are still in the game information.